yeshasmp/AngularService/README.md

 # AngularService

 Project serves as purpose to demonstrate Angular service and Dependency Injection system.
-Visit [Demystifying Angular Services and Dependency Injection](https://yeshasmp.github.io/posts/angular-services/) to learn how Dependency Injection and Singleton nature of Angular Services!
+Visit [Demystifying Angular Services and Dependency Injection](https://yeshasmp.github.io/posts/angular-services/) to learn about Dependency Injection and Singleton nature of Angular Services!

+Head to [Stackblitz](https://stackblitz.com/edit/angular-ivy-r6cden) to experiment and play this code example.

 ## Development server